 So, again, my choice was (1) ride on the dusty, zig-zagged, southernmost of these routes, and when the towns of Cozad and Gothenburg came up, ride directly north into a 30 mph wind anywhere from one to three miles to see what there was to see; or (2) wimp out, ride a tough mile north, then take the wind at an unfavorable angle, but not head on.

 Off I went.
 And I can tell you, that first mile from the motel up to Lexington and Highway 30 was painfully slow.
 It was like a hill climb: low gear all the way, even lower in gusts, so as not to get bogged down to where I couldn’t turn the pedals.
 I made the center of Lexington, and just for giggles, checked the wind speed: 25, gusting to 34 mph.
 Whee!

-Plus, this was an interesting wind, in that, even though it was blowing so hard, it wasn’t angry.
+Plus, this was an interesting wind, in that even though it was blowing hard, it wasn’t angry.
 The Santa Anas in Southern California, where I grew up, are angry.
-So sometimes are the spring and fall winds in the Central Valley.
+So sometimes are the spring and fall winds in and around Davisville (which lies in California’s Central Valley.
 They have an edge to them, almost a vengeful harshness.
 This wind was different.
 It was bossy—it pushed me all over the six-foot shoulder on the highway—but it wasn’t angry, and somehow that made it less annoying than it otherwise might be.